mr-bt/manager.README/README.md

 As a manager in technology, one is required to manage it.

 - **Service Continuity is Paramount:** Our top priority is ensuring the continuous operation of our services.
-We prioritise security, availability, scalability, reliability, and regulatory compliance.
+We prioritise security, availability/consistency, scalability, reliability, and regulatory compliance.
 We also focus on resolving defects that hinder customers from using our core functionality or deriving maximum value.
 We uphold these priorities even when it's uncomfortable.

-- **Complete Solutions through Iterative Development:** We design, build, and maintain comprehensive solutions.
+- **Complete Solutions through Iterative Development:** We design, build, and maintain complete solutions.
 We favour quick, short iterations that enable and encourage experimentation.
-We believe this is the best way to manage risk.
+We believe this is the best way to manage risk and better serve our customers.

-- **Value Completed Work:** We value completed work over work in progress.
+- **Value Completed Work:** We value work completed over work in progress.
 Software that is operational and accessible to the customer is more valuable than software still in development.
 We take immense pride in 'what' and 'how' we deliver software.
 Quality Assurance, Security, Operations, engineering culture, and outcomes are everyone's responsibility.

 - **Embrace Failure and Experimentation:** We encourage intentional 'failing-fast' and experimentation within a controlled and acceptable scope.
 This approach accelerates learning, and we ensure that these learnings are shared across the team.
 However, we never compromise our customers' trust and maintain a zero-tolerance policy for blame.